inbo/tutorials/content/articles/spatial_mgrs/index.md

 ## What is the relation to coordinate reference systems (CRSs)?

-Projected CRSs combine a map projection (such as ‘UTM 31N’) with a geodetic datum that relates actual positions on the Earth surface to the (unprojected, ellipsoidal) geodetic coordinate system, which also implies defining the ellipsoid and prime meridian.
+Projected CRSs combine a map projection (such as ‘UTM 31N’) with a geodetic datum that relates actual positions on the Earth’s surface to the (unprojected, ellipsoidal) geodetic coordinate system, which also implies defining the ellipsoid and prime meridian.
 The geodetic datum is a property of the geodetic CRS associated with the projected CRS.

-This also means that without a geodetic datum, you can’t determine the physical location on the Earth surface that corresponds to a pair of UTM coordinates or to a UTM or MGRS grid reference [^7].
+This also means that without a geodetic datum, you cannot determine the physical location on the Earth’s surface that corresponds to a pair of UTM coordinates or to a UTM or MGRS grid reference [^8].
 See the [CRS tutorial](../../tutorials/spatial_crs_coding/#coordinate-reference-systems-minimal-background) for more information.